quantopian/zipline/docs/source/beginner-tutorial.rst

 docs <https://www.quantopian.com/help#ide-slippage>`__ for more information).

-Lets take a quick look at the performance ``DataFrame``.
+Let's take a quick look at the performance ``DataFrame``.
 For this, we use ``pandas`` from inside the IPython Notebook and print the first ten rows.
 Note that ``zipline`` makes heavy usage of ``pandas``, especially for data input and outputting so it's worth spending some time to learn